discretize/discretize-guides/fractals/aetherblade/index.md

 <Tips>
     <Tip specialization="mesmer">Use <Skill id="10363"/> and <Skill id="30359"/> to grab the golems together. <Skill id="10192"/> makes yourself immune against both the small and large lasers.</Tip>
     <Tip specialization="ranger">Run an offhand axe and use <Skill id="12638"/> to pull golems closer.</Tip>
+    <Tip specialization="elementalist">Start with pre-casting <Skill id="5528"/> on the first golem.
+Use <Skill id="5697"/> against the second and fourth golem, while the other elementalist kill the third and fifth golem.</Tip>
 </Tips>
 </Column>
 </Grid>